Can you tan with sunscreen?

 UVA and UVB rays are very harmful to your skin.
 Sunburn can have multiple negative consequences, both short and long-term, that can greatly affect your appearance and overall health.

-Short term it makes the skin red, swollen, blister and very painful to touch.
-Tanning without sunscreen (or incorrectly-applied sunscreen) greatly increases the chances of developing hyperpigmentation (developing darker patches of skin), photoageing (your skin ageing prematurely) and the chances of developing skin cancer later on in life.
+In the short term, it makes the skin red, swollen, blister and very painful to touch.
+Tanning without sunscreen (or incorrectly-applied sunscreen) significantly increases the chances of developing hyperpigmentation (darker patches of skin), photoageing (premature skin ageing) and skin cancer later on in life.

 Sunscreen should be used every day because our skin isn’t only affected by the sun on holiday.
 UV rays and high-energy visible (HEVIS) light are present all day, every day.
 So, regardless of the weather, even on rainy or overcast days, it is highly important to your health that you wear sunscreen when spending long periods of time outside.

 It is worth noting that any sort of tan from UV rays is considered sun damage.
-As even the strongest sunscreen does not prevent tanning, it is always best to apply SPF 30+ or 50+.
+Even the strongest sunscreen does not prevent tanning, so it is always best to apply SPF 30+ or 50+.
 This will help your skin stay healthy and younger-looking as you age.

 When to apply sunscreen for optimal protection